-Pinterest has exploded lately with recipes for refrigerator oatmeal, so of course I had to come up with my own healthy version!
-Now I will admit that we do not frequently eat grains in our household.
-Actually we are pretty much grain free, with the excpetion of the occasional oatmeal or quinoa.
+Pinterest has exploded lately with recipes for refrigerator oatmeal, so of course, I had to come up with my own healthy version!
+Now, I will admit that we do not frequently eat grains in our household.
+Actually, we are pretty much grain-free, with the exception of the occasional oatmeal or quinoa.

-- Refrigerate overnight....ta da refrigerator oatmeal is just that easy!!!
+3. Refrigerate overnight....ta da refrigerator oatmeal is just that easy!!!

-- These are great for on-the-go mornings!
+5. These are great for on-the-go mornings!
 Super easy kid food when you are in a hurry to get out the door.

-- Top with maple syrup, cream, butter, coconut milk, coconut sugar or honey.
+7. Top with maple syrup, cream, butter, coconut milk, coconut sugar or honey.
 Yum!

 P.S.
-If you want to find the best gluten free items online (best prices around, believe me I have checked!) with free shipping, I highly recommend Thrive Market, they even have a special Gluten Free section.
+If you want to find the best gluten-free items online (best prices around, believe me, I have checked!) with free shipping, I highly recommend Thrive Market, they even have a special Gluten Free section.
 CLICK HERE to check them out!

 What are your favorite oatmeal toppings, I would love to hear about them in the comments below!